 On December 20, 2019, the Further Consolidated Appropriations Act, 2020 was enacted.
 It included the repeal of UBIT for tax-exempt organizations providing qualified transportation benefits.
 This means that hospitals, universities, nonprofits, and associations will continue to be able to offer these benefits without penalty, providing employees with affordable access to their worksites.
 We thank the Association for Commuter Transportation (ACT) and other organizations for their advocacy and work to repeal this legislation.

 The repeal of section 512(a)(7) is retroactive to its original effective date of January 1, 2018.
-This means if your organization previously filed Form 990-T to pay tax on transportation and/or parking benefits, you will be able to receive a refund.
+This means if your organization previously filed Form 990-T to pay tax on transportation and/or parking benefits, you can now receive a refund.

 Reinstate Transit Benefits